usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Onboarding Kit/LiaScript Guide.md

 #### 4. Verify the Export
 - Open the `.zip` file to make sure it contains the required SCORM files, such as the manifest and index file.

-#### 5. Upload to Your LMS
-- Log in to your Learning Management System.
-- Navigate to the section for importing SCORM packages.
-- Upload the `.zip` file and configure course settings like tracking and completion requirements.

 ---

 ## Importing SCORM into an LMS